Article by Angela Haldane

 Q. My 12-year-old boy wets the bed nightly, sometimes twice.
 All tests from the GP and paediatrician have come back normal, so we tried a bed-wetting night alarm which unfortunately wakes the parents rather than the child – after the wetting!
 We were then prescribed a nasal spray, which worked, but we were advised to use it only for a short time.
 What can you suggest?

-Allergy tests have also proven useful – see this website for more information (also in the About section).
-An article in the Journal of the American Nutraceutical Association (2002) states that food allergies may be the underlying cause in some bed-wetting cases.
+Allergy tests have also proven useful – An article in the Journal of the American Nutraceutical Association (2002) states that food allergies may be the underlying cause in some bed-wetting cases.

 Avoid apple juice as the malic acid can be an irritant to the bladder.
 I am sure you have already tried limiting drinks from 6pm onwards.